 - KnowHow2Go – American Council on Education & Lumina Foundation for Education

 - Best college campus tour tips – GoCollege.com

 - Preparing for a college campus visit – CollegeBoard.com

-Help your sons and daughters adhere to admission and financial aid deadlines.
+2. Help your student adhere to admission and financial aid deadlines.
 Our application includes a list of deadlines for admission, as well as financial aid.
-Encouraging your son or daughter to meet these deadlines will ensure that his or her application is given maximum consideration for financial aid and housing options.
-Learn more about Pace University’s recommended admission and financial aid deadlines.
+Encouraging your student to meet these deadlines will ensure that their application is given maximum consideration for financial aid and housing options.
+View Pace University’s recommended admission and financial aid deadlines.

-1. Make the home-to-college transition as smooth as possible.
+3. Make the home-to-college transition as smooth as possible.
 College life is very different from high school.
-Students are expected to complete assignments on their own schedule, and must be accountable for their attendance and work.
-Researching college study tips with your son or daughter, as well as survival skills for their first year or school can be immensely helpful in helping ease them into college life.
+Students are expected to complete assignments on their own schedule and must be accountable for their attendance and work.
+Researching college study tips with your student, as well as survival skills for their first year or school can be immensely helpful in helping ease them into college life.
 The following books may be helpful:

 - College Survival – by Greg Gottesman

 - College Survival and Success Skills 101: Keys to Avoiding Pitfalls, Enjoying the Life, Graduating & Being Successful – by Marianne Ragins